MVollath/Isabelle-PDDL-Grounding/Documentation/knowledge.md

 - Lifschitz 1987: [On the Semantics of STRIPS]( https://www.semanticscholar.org/paper/ON-THE-SEMANTICS-OF-STRIPS-Lifschitz/83eb0f04037344fde93b3213b790c7824ca09079)
 	- Formal definition of STRIPS Semantics, very close to AI_Planning_Languages_Semantics

+### probably not
+- S. Edelkamp, M. Helmert, Exhibiting knowledge in planning problems to minimize state encoding length
+	- earlier grounder by Helmert, to STRIPS.
+Almost same output format as my project

 # Citation Needed
 - For every clique, in any tree decomposition, there exists a bag where clique $\subseteq$ bag.
 Thus, the variable set of any rule can be assigned to a bag.